Study finds 129,000 Chicago children under 6 have been exposed to lead-contaminated water

 "The racial and ethnic disparities present are indicative of the myriad ways environmental racism can manifest.
 Lower screening rates, lower consumption of tap water, and higher levels of lead exposure among predominantly Black and Hispanic blocks may indicate mistrust toward water sources or lack of community engagement from relevant authorities," the study said.
 "Neighborhoods with high-risk estimates as well as low screening rates were largely clustered in the South and West sides of the city, corresponding to the city's geographic history of segregation and disinvestment."

+In addition, exposure to lead-based paint dust remains the overwhelming source of elevated blood levels in children in Chicago.
+This is why the Chicago Department of Public Health has invested in robust lead-based paint and dust inspection and mitigation, especially in communities most impacted.

+In a statement, the Chicago Department of Water Management has said it took issue with the study's sampling – saying it only indicated whether or not there is a lead service line, not routine exposure.

-The City of Chicago says lead testing in the city shows the water meets the standards of the U.S. Environmental Protection Agency.
+The city also said lead testing shows the water meets the standards of the U.S. Environmental Protection Agency.

 Chicago has 380,000 lead service lines.
-City officials have estimated it will cost up to $9 billion to replace all of them.
+City officials estimate that replacing all of them will cost up to $9 billion.

+On Tuesday, the Department of Water Management reiterated that it has introduced five programs to remove the city's lead service lines and offers its residents free water testing.

 This past November, the Biden administration announced a $336 million low-interest loan for Chicago through the Water Infrastructure Finance and Innovation Act to replace up to 30,000 lead pipes.

-The study was authored by Benjamin Huynh and Elizabeth Chin of Johns Hopkins Bloomberg School of Public Health, and Mathew Kiang of the Stanford University School of Medicine.
+Elizabeth Chin of the Johns Hopkins Bloomberg School of Public Health and Mathew Kiang of the Stanford University School of Medicine also authored the study.